Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: System Model and Problem Formulation

-Let $s^{q_k}_{i_k}(\cdot)$ denote a penalty term for the precoder $\bV^{q_k}_{i_k}$.
-As will be shown shortly, such penalization is useful in inducing certain structure on the precoders.
-We make the following assumption on $s^{q_k}_{i_k}(\cdot)$: \begin{description} \item [\bf B-1)] $s^{q_k}_{i_k}(\bV^{q_k}_{i_k})$ is a convex, continuous, but possibly nonsmooth function. \end{description}

-In this paper, we consider the general system-level sum utilities maximization problem in the following form{ } where $\mathcal{V}^{q_k}$ and $\mathcal{V}^{k}$ are the feasible sets for $\bV^{q_k}$ and $\bV^{k}$, respectively.
+We consider the general system-level sum utilities maximization problem given below{ } \!\!where $\mathcal{V}^{q_k}$ and $\mathcal{V}^{k}$ are some feasible sets for $\bV^{q_k}$ and $\bV^{k}$, respectively.
 Let $\mathcal{V}$ denote the feasible set for $\bV$.
-When the functions $f(\bV)$ and $s(\bV)$ as well as the feasible sets $\{\mathcal{V}^{q_k}\}$ and $\{\cV^k\}$ are properly specified, the general problem \eqref{problemSyS} can cover a wide range of transceiver design problems in multicell networks; see a few examples given below.
+In the next subsection we provide a few transceiver design problems arising in HetNet that are covered by the model \rm $(P_{\rm SYSTEM})$.